skip to Main Content

 The Oakland Kaiser Internal Medicine Residency offers flexibility over your three years with ample elective time to pursue your personal career goals.

 We are an academic community program founded over 70 years ago—the first Kaiser Residency Program in the country!
-A busy teaching hospital noted for clinical excellence, caring for an extremely diverse patient population in a supportive and friendly environment.
-You will be well prepared for fellowship training, and careers in hospital medicine, primary care, academic medicine, or public health.
-You will love living in the center of the vibrant Bay Area with easy access to San Francisco, Napa Wine Country, Berkeley, and only a few hours from Lake Tahoe.
+We work in a busy teaching hospital noted for clinical excellence, an extremely diverse patient population, and a supportive and friendly environment.
+You will be well prepared for fellowship training and for careers in hospital medicine, primary care, academic medicine, or public health.
+You will love living in the center of the vibrant Bay Area with easy access to San Francisco, Napa Wine Country, Berkeley, and only a few hours from Yosemite and Lake Tahoe.

 • Distinction in Medical Education KORE pathway